reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Don't use ACDB module!
 - You can enable Dolby Atmos, disabling dirac and misoundfx, and many optional commands before installing.
 Read Optionals bellow.
 - Install the module via Magisk Manager or Recovery
+- Install AML module only if using any other audio mod modules
 - Reboot
 - Disable the "No active profiles" notification and ignore it it's nothing